CSC207-2022F-UofT/course-project-macrosoft/README.md

 ## Architecture and Design Pattern
 We construct our project in a way that it is consistent with both the Clean Architecture and SOLID principle.
 The UI and algorithms also interact in a way that follows the pattern MVPC Model-View-Presenter-Controller design pattern.
 Each use case has its own package and all components, interactors, presenters and controllers are organized in the package of the by use case.

+## Test Coverage
+- We tested most of the use case through controller/interactor, because all the other methdos/classes are reacheable from there.
+- We have imlemenetd responsive message dialogs, where each individual action will evoke a message window telling the user whether the current actill fails or success.
+Such dislogs also pops up when running tests, and the tests only pass when the dialog is closed.
+Since github Action cannot close the poped up windows, the tests fails when it trys to run them.
+- Testing of all getters and setters are omitted as those methods are simple.

 ## Future Enhencements
 - Payment System.